-Public transport fare evasion is a very common example.
-Frequently, it’s the result of a foolish, snap decision to use somebody else’s pass in an “emergency” or jump onto a train without a valid ticket rather than wait 20 minutes for the next one.
+Public transport fare evasion is a very common example of a foolish, snap decision to use somebody else’s pass in an “emergency” or jump onto a train without a valid ticket rather than pay for a ticket or wait up to 20 minutes for the next one.

 Fare evasion is categorised as an offence of dishonesty.